-Yesterday, I walked throughout Villa Borghese, one of Rome’s largest parks with gardens, museums, galleries, and more.
-The sprawling urban park is north of central Rome in the upscale Spagna district near the Aurelian Wall.
-Other notable attractions in the area include Piazza del Popolo, Spanish Steps, and Piazza di Spagna.
+Yesterday I walked Villa Borghese, one of Rome’s largest urban parks with gardens, museums, galleries, and more.
+The popular park is north of central Rome in the upscale Spagna district near the Aurelian Wall.
+Nearby attractions include Piazza del Popolo, Spanish Steps, and Piazza di Spagna.

-I took the subway to the Spagna metro station, but the 20-minute walk from the subway to the park was slightly confusing since there were several exits marked “Villa Borghese”.
-The metro circles Central Rome, so once you arrive at the subway station getting to your exact point of interest involves a walk or taking a taxi or bus.
+Traffic in Rome is horrific.
+I took the subway to Spagna metro station (Line A).
+The 20-minute walk from the subway to Villa Borghese Park was confusing since several subway exits were marked “Villa Borghese”.
+Google Maps helped me sort it out.
+The metro circles Central Rome, but after arriving at a subway station getting to your point of interest always involves walking or connecting with a bus or taxi.

-Met an Italian family who had tried the same subway exists.
+I met an Italian family who tried the same subway exists I did.
 We laughed after running into each other several times retracing our steps.
-Together we figured out that the Via Veneto exit was the best way to Villa Borghese’s main entrance.
-In Rome, I’ve learned that asking for directions isn’t wise and a fully charged phone and good mapping app are indispensable.
+Together we figured out that Via Veneto exit was our best way to Villa Borghese’s main entrance.
+I’ve learned that asking for directions in Rome isn’t wise.
+A fully-charged phone and a mapping app are indispensable.

 Rome’s subway is massive and deep!
-At some stations, it takes 10 – 15+ minutes just to get down to the trains.
-Yesterday there were machine-gun-carrying guards – many with dogs – positioned throughout the subway.
-It’s probably connected to the most recent terror attack in the UK.
-I didn’t notice this level of security before.
+At some stations, it takes ten to fifteen minutes just to get from the street entrance down to the trains.
+Yesterday, there were machine-gun-carrying guards – many with dogs – positioned throughout the subway.
+It’s probably connected to the most recent terror attack in the UK putting major European cities on alert.
+I didn’t notice this level of security on previous visits to Rome.

-On the way to Villa Borghese, I passed beautiful palazzo-style buildings, galleries, and cafés.
-One gallery, THESIGN, had a Frida Kahlo exhibit so I stopped for a few minutes.
-Every day I notice more colorful street and subway art – examples are attached.
+On the way to Villa Borghese, I passed beautiful galleries, cafés, and palazzo-style buildings in the upscale Spagna neighborhood.
+One gallery, THESIGN, was featuring a Frida Kahlo exhibit, so I stopped for a few minutes.
+Every day I notice more interesting galleries and street art.

-Villa Borghese is named after its first resident, Cardinal Scipione Caffarelli Borghese, the favorite nephew of Pope Paul V. The Park has restored seventeenth-century buildings and spectacular neo classical nineteenth century architecture – like the Casino Clock and Lake Garden.
-Abundant pine and plane trees (sycamores) are beautiful and include several species.
+Villa Borghese is named after its first resident, Cardinal Scipione Caffarelli Borghese, who was Pope Paul V’s favorite nephew and known as the “most knowledgeable and ruthless art collector of his day”.
+Abundant laurel, myrtle, oleander, cypress, and plane (sycamore) trees grace the grounds.
+The park complex features seventeenth-century buildings and neo classical nineteenth century architecture, like the Water Clock and Lake Garden.

-Galleria Borghese exhibits art from the sixteenth to the eighteenth century, with masterpieces by Raphael, Titian, Caravaggio, Bernini, and Canova.
-I assumed the museum would be open, but to my disappointment and surprise, it was sold out through June 6.
+Galleria Borghese exhibits art masterpieces from the sixteenth to eighteenth century, by Raphael, Titian, Caravaggio, Bernini, and Canova.
+I assumed the museum would be open, but didn’t realize a reservation was necessary.
+To my surprise and disappointment, it was sold out through June 6.

 - Canonica Museum – home-studio of Italian artist Pietro Canonica